tpope/vim-pathogen/CONTRIBUTING.markdown

 Follow the commit message guidelines at [commit.style](https://commit.style).
-This is an absolute requirement for my repositories, and furthermore this proves you didn't actually read the contribution guidelines, which doesn't make for a great first impression.
+This is an absolute requirement for my repositories, and doing so proves you actually read the contribution guidelines, which makes for a good first impression.

 Good commit messages imply good commits.
 Pull requests should typically be a single commit, or for the rare complicated case, a series of atomic commits.